DataSharpAcademy/blog/2025_07_22_Tour-de-France/2025_07_22_Tour-de-France.md

 In this post, we’re levelling up.

-We will explore more layered questions such as:
+We will explore more layered questions, such as:

 -   Which city has been visited the most in Tour history?
 -   What are the smallest and largest time gaps between the winner and